aws-ia/terraform-aws-eks-blueprints/examples/crossplane/README.md

  - Creates EKS Cluster Control plane with one managed node group
  - Crossplane Add-on to EKS Cluster
  - AWS Provider for Crossplane
- - Jet AWS Provider for Crossplane
+ - Terrajet AWS Provider for Crossplane

 ## How to Deploy
 ### Prerequisites: